-This study simulates a "carbon fee and dividend" policy similar to that proposed by the Citizens' Climate Lobby (CCL).3 The policy consists of an economy-wide \$15 per ton CO_2 fee on domestic fossil fuel production and goods imported from abroad.
-Tax rebates are provided for exports to maintain competitiveness of U.S. businesses.
-The remaining revenue is distributed to households on a modified per-capita basis as a taxable "dividend".
+This study simulates a "carbon fee and dividend" policy similar to that proposed by the Citizens' Climate Lobby (CCL).3 The policy consists of a \$15 per ton of CO2 "fee" (carbon tax) applied to domestic fossil fuel production and imports.
+Exports receive full tax rebates to maintain competitiveness of U.S. businesses.
+All remaining revenue is distributed to households on a modified per-capita basis as a taxable "dividend" (rebate).
 Specifically, every adult receives a full dividend "share" and each child (up to two per household) receives a half share.